-The Friends of the Hurtwood has issued the following updated guidance to safeguard local residents and visitors to the Hurtwood:
+The Friends of the Hurtwood latest guidance for safeguarding local residents and visitors to the Hurtwood:

 Government social distancing restrictions remain in force: please respect this guidance and the rights of others, especially in the village centre between the Hurtwood Inn and Peaslake Village Stores